FACET Grants

 - Critical minerals for the energy transition

-- Other topics aligned with FACET's mission
+Other topics aligned with FACET's mission will also be considered.

 Timelines and process